YuChen-Allen0325/Efidebug_Speedup_Accurately-for-Insyde/README.md

-In ClearlyDocument, the file lists all GUID in the work directory
+In ClearlyDocument, the file lists all GUID in the work directory (Summary table of GUIDs)

 In Conflict_GUID, the file lists all of different name used the same GUID.